min2ha/ukwa-site/content/target/47689/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The:  Will Quitaly sink the EU?
-Tomorrow, a 'No' vote in a referendum in Italy could lead it out of Europe - and spark an economic crisis

 Discusses the implications for the EU of rejection of Italian prime minister Renzi's constitutional reforms in a referendum vote.